woedev/testing/docs/cios.md

 12. Once you have installed the cIOS into the 4 slots, press `B` to return to the Homebrew Channel.

 ::: info
-If you downloaded the 4 WAD files in the [IOS Downloads](#wii-downloads) section, you may now delete them from your SD card/USB drive.
+If you downloaded the 4 WAD files in the [IOS Downloads](#wii-downloads) section, you may now delete them from your SD card or USB drive.
 :::

 ::: tip